 How to find a trustworthy maker of supplements is a daunting task and can prevent people from even bothering.
 Fortunately, there is a neutral party non-profit company called Lab Door which tests all vitamin products on the market and gives them a rating.
 They do not endorse any one product.
 They only rate it based on the lab results determining the quality of the product.
 They also sell all the products they test as a way of making money but they also publish their findings on the contents of all products so that you can make an informed decision.

-But even the theoretically “worst” brand of supplement would provide some element of the supplement in question so don’t let the amount of brand choices overwhelm you.
+But even the theoretically “worst” brand of supplement would provide some element of the supplement in question so don’t let the number of brand choices overwhelm you.
 And don’t give into the common conditions of cynicism and distrust that go along with depression.
 Take action to lift yourself up into hope.
 Supplements certainly won’t hurt you the way pharmaceuticals will.
 So give them a try.

 Know that you can find solutions.
 Go with your instincts when choosing a healing path and support your brain health with supplements.
 Just the act of reaching for help improves brain chemistry in and of itself.